Illumina/canvas/README.md

 ### Operating System Guidelines

 #### Linux
-Canvas is known to run under the following Linux distributions using Mono 3.10.0:
+Canvas is known to run under the following Linux distributions:
-- CentOS 5, 6
+- CentOS 5, 6 (Mono 3.10.0, Mono 4.0.2)
+- Ubuntu 14.04 (Mono 4.0.2)

 Other Linux distributions and other recent Mono versions are likely to work as well but have not been explicitly tested